-California law allows victims of food poisoning to file lawsuits against the restaurants, grocery stores or food service companies responsible for the illness.
+The law allows victims of food poisoning to file a lawsuit against the restaurants, grocery stores or food service companies responsible for the illness.
 Potential damages include compensation for

 - medical bills,